Daycare Grants: A Guide to Funding Your Childcare Program

 (Only visible when editing pages) Click here to configure the hidden form.

-For many childcare businesses and preschools struggling financially, daycare grants can be welcome sources of supplemental funding.
-While the application process for grants can be time-consuming, the financial cushion from extra funding makes it well worth the effort.
-With patience and persistence (and a bit of paperwork), you can access funding from federal, state, local, and corporate sources to help bolster your center’s finances.
+For many childcare businesses and preschools, daycare grants are a welcome source of supplemental funding.
+While the application process takes time, the financial cushion makes it well worth the effort.
+With patience and persistence, you can access funding from federal, state, local, and corporate sources to help bolster your program’s finances.

-This article will cover how to find and apply for grants for your childcare center.
+This article covers how to find and apply for daycare grants for your childcare program.

 Download now